-In preparing the financial report, the Chief Executive Officer is responsible for assessing the entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the entity is to be liquidated or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial report, the Chief Executive Officer is responsible for assessing the entity's ability to continue as a going concern.
+The Chief Executive Officer is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the assessment indicates that it is not appropriate.

-The members of the Trust are responsible for overseeing the entity's financial reporting process.
+The Members of the Trust are responsible for overseeing the entity's financial reporting process.